silicon-roundabout-ventures/gridsome-portfolio-site/README.md

     }
     </script>
   ```
+  3. Install Markdown-it: `npm install markdown-it` to read the content from Contentful

 #### 6. Editing the menu bar
 1. Edit the Default (Gridsome [Layouts](https://gridsome.org/docs/layouts/)): add `<g-link class="nav__link" to="/blog/">Blog</g-link>` and `<g-link class="nav__link" to="/frequently-asked-questions/">FAQ</g-link>` below `<g-link class="nav__link" to="/about/">About</g-link>.`